-//or in JPA
+'''

 SearchMapping mapping = new SearchMapping();

-[...]
+[...] //configure mapping

-Map<String,String> properties = new HashMap<String,String)(1);
+Map props = new HashMap();

-properties.put( Environment.MODEL_MAPPING, mapping );
+props.put( Environment.MODEL_MAPPING, mapping );

-EntityManagerFactory emf = Persistence.createEntityManagerFactory( "userPU", properties );
+EntityManagerFactory emf = Persistence.createEntityManagerFactory( "userPU", props );

 '''

 Alternatively, you can create a factory class (ie. hosting a method annotated with @Factory) whose factory method returns the SearchMapping object.
-The factory class must have a no-arg constructor and its fully qualified class name is passed to the property key hibernate.search.model_mapping or its type-safe representation Environment.MODEL_MAPPING.
+The factory class must have a no-arg constructor and its fully qualified class name is passed to the property key hibernate.search.model\mapping or its type-safe representation Environment.MODEL\MAPPING.
 This approach is useful when you do not necessarily control the bootstrap process like in a Java EE, CDI or Spring Framework container.

-Example 4.22.
+Example 4.27.
 Use a mapping factory